 5. Cat Videos Existed In 1894

 Do you know a curious cat fact?
+What other feline trivia should we share?
 Tell us about it in the comments below in honor of National Trivia Day!